annamayh/Spatial_Inbreeding_IDxE/README.md

 1. Making dataframes, plotting figures and anonamising ID codes for open access (cwd)
 2. Spatial variation (Folder) - contains R-INLA code and etc. for assessing the spatial varition of inbreeding coefficients and birth weight and survival (Figures 2 and 3 in the paper)
 3. Inbreeding depression x environment interactions (Folder) - Main code used to ivestigate ID x E in birth weight and survival (Figure 4 and Table 2).
 Environmental variation is either categorised spatial region or northing/easting.

+Please cite me if you use any code!